Will sky gardens take over US buildings? - Nokristart - Learn Everyday

 "The opportunity is about creating the experience," said Mutter.
 There is no distinction between being in the air and being on the ground.

 Baker is unconcerned.
-"The desire to find something green and alive when you're in a city built by stone, concrete, and metal is not unique to any one place," she said.
+"The desire to find something green and alive in a city built by stone, concrete, and metal is not unique to any one place," she said.
 "It's in our nature,"

 Post a Comment